sue602/rc6/README.txt

 purposes.

-I should acknowledge that I found work by Drizz[1] to be very helpful here and I was influenced by his key setup routine.
+I should acknowledge that I found work by Drizz[1] to be very helpful here and was influenced by his key setup routine.

 The code is public domain, feel free to do with as you wish.